 The Beaverhill Bird Observatory’s Geoff Holroyd Young Ornithologists’ Workshop is a FREE week-long natural history camp that provides teenagers interested in birds with a practical, working knowledge and aesthetic appreciation of birds and their conservation.
-The Workshop will run from Sunday, August 4th to Saturday, August 10th, 2019 and students can earn up to 8 high school credits through a combination of this work experience and wildlife Career Technology Studies (applicable to all Alberta students).
+The Workshop will run from Saturday, August 1st to Friday, August 7th, 2020 and students can earn up to 8 high school credits through a combination of this work experience and wildlife Career Technology Studies (applicable to all Alberta students).

 Up to 10 participants, aged 15-18 years old, will be selected.
 They will be provided with the opportunity to learn bird banding and identification skills from experienced ornithologists at our field research station east of Tofield, Alberta.
 Applicants do not have to be top-notch birders, but they should have an interest in nature, birds and conservation.